pkp/ojs-user-guide/en/settings.md

 The settings in this section allow you to edit the signature attached to each email, as well as change the default messages sent for each type of email.

-If you're unsure what a particular email is for, spin out it's context menu by clicking the toggle to the left of the email, and then click **Edit Email**.
-Most emails include a short description of when they're sent.
+You can view more about one of the emails in the list by clicking the dropdown arrow on the right.

-*If you want to restore an email template to it's default, use the __Reset__ link to restore the default message.*
+*If you want to restore an email template to it's default, use the __Reset__ button to restore the default message.
+This button is only available for email templates that have been modified.*

 ## <a name="distribution"></a>Distribution